-Learn how to build a DIY storage bed with tons of visible storage drawers, but also a hidden storage space and tons of other features that any kid will love.
+Learn how to build a DIY full size captain’s bed with tons of visible storage drawers, but also a hidden storage space plus tons of other features that any kid will love.

-I’ve partnered with Rockler Woodworking and Hardware to bring you the printable plans, tutorial, and a YouTube video to show you how you can build your own storage bed that will have your kids thinking you’re the coolest parent ever!
+I’ve partnered with Rockler Woodworking and Hardware to show you how you can build your own storage bed that will have your kids thinking you’re the coolest parent ever!
 At least for a little while.
 When bedtime comes around and they have to shut off FortNite, I’m definitely NOT the cool mom.

 Watch The YouTube Video